andrerferrer/background-jobs-demo/README.md

 ## Goal
-This is an app to teach how to implement background jobs in rails, using ClearBit
+This is an app to teach how to implement background jobs in rails using the ClearBit enhancement API

 * After installing redis, remember to run it `sudo service redis-server start`
 * If you have issues, run `redis-cli FLUSHALL`